-Los Tarrales is a birder's paradise.
+Los Tarrales is a birder's paradise located on the southeastern slope of Atitlán volcano in southern Guatemala.
 More than 350 bird species have been recorded in this private protected area, which preserves primary rain and cloud forest, and runs coffee and exotic flower pantations.

 The preserve is part of the Atitlan Important Bird Area (IBA GT015), designated by BirdLife International.
 Located on the southern slope of Atitlán volcano, Los Tarrales forest covers an area between 760 m and 2500 m (2,490-8,202 ft) above sea level, changing gradually from rainforest in the lowlands to cloud forest in higher altitudes.

 The forest is accessible through a dense network of trails.
 Los Tarrales is a great spot to see birds restricted in Guatemala to the Pacific slope, such as Long-tailed Manakin, Pacific Parakeet, Blue-tailed Hummingbird, Orange-fronted Parakeet, Orange-chinned Parakeet, Rufous Sabrewing, and Azure-rumped Tanager.
 The cloud forest of Atitlán volcano is still home to the odd Horned Guan.